 For fluvial flooding, for larger catchments the maps were generally consistent with Version 1 of this guidance but are generally smaller than the updated allowances in this guidance.
-There remain differences in the uplifts for smaller catchments between the maps and the guidance.
+There remain differences in the uplifts for smaller catchments between the river maps and the guidance.
 These differences exist because both the maps and the guidance are based on UK climate projections, which are frequently refined over time due to improvements in both our understanding of the climate system and to climate modelling.
 Work required to update the maps in line with the projections is more resource-intensive than that required to update the guidance.
-For more detail on the differences between the Future Flood Maps and the guidance, see the explanatory note available here.
-A future surface water flood map has not been published at the current time.
-It is intended to publish a surface water Future Flood Map in a future release of the SEPA Flood Maps.